nandac/pandoc-reader/README.md

 You may write your bibliography in any format supported by Pandoc with the appropriate extensions specified.
 However, you **must** name the bibliography file the same as your blog.

-For example, a blog with the file name `my-blog.md` should have a bibliography file called `my-blog.bib`, `my-blog.json`, `my-blog.yaml` or `my-blog.bibtex`in the same directory as your blog, or in a subdirectory of the directory that your blog resides in.
+For example, a blog with the file name `my-blog.md` should have a bibliography file called `my-blog.bib`, `my-blog.json`, `my-blog.yaml` or `my-blog.bibtex` in the same directory as your blog, or in a subdirectory of the directory that your blog resides in.
 Failure to do so will mean that the references will not be picked up.

 #### Known Issues with Citations

-If enabling citations with a specific style, you may need to specify a CSL (Citation Style Language) file, available from the [Zotero Style Repository](https://www.zotero.org/styles).
-For example, if you are using `ieee-with-url` style file it may be specified in `pelicanconf.py` as shown:
+If enabling citations with a specific style, you need to specify a CSL (Citation Style Language) file, available from the [Zotero Style Repository](https://www.zotero.org/styles).
+For example, if you are using `ieee-with-url` style file it may be specified in your `pelicanconf.py` as shown:

 ```python
 PANDOC_ARGS = [